-- (a) require the assistance of a member of the Uganda Police Force or other persons present to aid him or her in maintaining peace and good order at the polling station; or - (b) arrest or cause, by verbal order, to be arrested, and place or cause to be placed in the custody of any police officer or other person authorised by law, any person disturbing the peace and good order at the polling station; or - (c) cause any arrested person to be imprisoned under an order signed by him or her until not later than an hour after the closure of the poll. - 71.
-(1) Any presiding officer, except a presiding officer for Presiding a polling station located in an urban area, may in the absence of a police officer appoint another person present as an election constable to maintain order in the polling station throughout polling day where the presiding officer deems the services of an election constable to be absolutely necessary. - (2) A presiding officer may only appoint a person other than a police officer to be an election constable under subsection (1) when there is actual or threatened disorder or, when it is likely that a large number of voters will seek to vote at the same time. - (3) There shall be appointed at every polling centre established under subsection (2) of section 33 one person in order to ensure the orderly and prompt entrance of the voters into their proper polling station within the centre. - (4) When an election constable has been appointed by a presiding officer, the constable shall take an oath in the prescribed form before commencing to discharge his or her responsibilities as election constable. - (5) Every presiding officer who has appointed an election constable at a polling station shall state his or her reasons for making the appointment in the space provided for that purpose in the polling report book.
+- (a) require the assistance of a member of the Uganda Police Force or other persons present to aid him or her in maintaining peace and good order at the polling station; or - (b) warn or arrest or cause, by verbal order, to be arrested, and place or cause to be placed in the custody of any police officer or other person authorised by law, any person disturbing the peace and good order at the polling station; or - (c) cause any arrested person to be imprisoned under an order signed by him or her until not later than an hour after the closure of the poll. - 71.
+(1) Any presiding officer, except a presiding officer for a polling station located in an urban area, may in the absence of a police officer appoint another person present as an election constable to maintain order in the polling station throughout polling day where the presiding officer deems the services of an election constable to be absolutely necessary. - (2) A presiding officer may only appoint a person other than a police officer to be an election constable under subsection (1) when there is actual or threatened disorder or, when it is likely that a large number of voters will seek to vote at the same time. - (3) There shall be appointed at every polling centre established under subsection (2) of section 33 one person in der to ensure the orderly and prompt entrance of the voters into meir proper polling station within the centre.

-officer to appoint election constable
+Presiding officer to appoint election constable.

-- Bill No. 19 - (6) A presiding officer of a polling station located in an urban area may, where required for the purposes of subsection (2), appoint a police officer to maintain order in the polling station. - (7) In this section "urban area" means a town, municipality or the City of Kampala.
+- (4) When an election constable has been appointed by a presiding officer, the constable shall take an oath in the prescribed form before commencing to discharge his or her responsibilities as election constable. - (5) Every presiding officer who has appointed an election constable at a polling station shall state publicly his or her reasons for making the appointment in the space provided for that purpose in the polling report book. - (6) A presiding officer of a polling station located in an urban area may, where required for the purposes of subsection (2), appoint a police officer to maintain order in the polling station. - (7) In this section "urban area" means a town, municipality or the City of Kampala.